Emotional Recovery from Workplace Mobbing

 I gave this book 4 stars instead of five because it is written from the limited, disinterested, perception of a clinician.
-Although Mr. Schwindt has been a victim of mobbing himself, he speaks from the disassociated perspective of a clinician not from fellow-feeling or like-heartedness.
-Although the book begins with the promise that the you will come out of reading the book a stronger more resilient person, there are no stories of people, real or imagined, that experienced mobbing, quit their jobs, found healing, and are now back at work where they are loved, respected, and thriving.
-We don’t meet anyone who quit their abusive workplace to strike out in self-employment and are now making more money self-employed and thriving then they ever made from their secure, government job.
+Although Mr. Schwindt has been a victim of mobbing himself, he speaks from the disassociated perspective of a clinician, not from fellow-feeling or like-heartedness.
+Although the book begins with the promise that you will come out of reading the book a stronger more resilient person, there are no stories of people, real or imagined, that experienced mobbing, quit their jobs, found healing, and are now back at work where they are loved, respected, and thriving.
+We don’t meet anyone who quit their abusive workplace to strike out in self-employment and is now making more money self-employed and thriving than they ever made from their secure, government job.
 Fortunately, there are people who do bear this story, so there is real hope.
 But Mr. Schwindt forgot to tell us these stories in his work.
-There are brief introductions to people (not real people) but their stories aren’t told, and we don’t see them healed, even an imaginary healing would be helpful.
-All survivors want to sing with Johnny Paycheck, “Take this job and shove it,” without the damage to their professional careers that they fear would ensue if they sang out-loud.
+There are brief introductions to people (not real people) but their stories aren’t told, and we don’t see them healed, even imaginary healing would be helpful.
+All survivors want to sing with Johnny Paycheck, “Take this job and shove it,” without the damage to their professional careers that they fear would ensue if they sang out loud.
 Please give them hope, Mr. Schwindt.

-Further as a layperson, I resent the referral to all of the mobbing survivors as “the target.”
+Further, as a layperson, I resent the referral to all of the mobbing survivors as “the target.”
 This reference is how Mr. Schwindt refers to those who are in therapy and on their way to wholeness.
 The dichotomy of professional and patient seems out of place in this book, where Mr. Schwindt lists his credentials as being a victim of workplace mobbing, among other things.
 Targets are killed.
-In fact the goal in most sports is to hit the target dead-on.
+In fact, the goal in most sports is to hit the target dead-on.
 Perhaps “survivor,” “patient,” “client,” “customer,” or “person who has experienced workplace mobbing” would be more empathetic and to the point.
 Each time I read the word “target” I had a subconscious reflex to duck.

 Bonus this book has two invaluable qualities: A linked table of contents, and an annotated bibliography.
-These are vital and will save you time, because I’m sure after you’ve skimmed through the book once you’ll want to go back and clarify some of the treatment modalities that you feel warrant another look in your circumstances.
+These are vital and will save you time because I’m sure after you’ve skimmed through the book once you’ll want to go back and clarify some of the treatment modalities that you feel warrant another look in your circumstances.
 You may even want to read some of the books in the bibliography to gain a broader understanding and greater empowerment.

-If you have a loved one experiencing work place mobbing, or you are now experiencing mobbing, you will find hope and some helpful suggestions in this book.
+If you have a loved one experiencing workplace mobbing, or you are now experiencing mobbing, you will find hope and some helpful suggestions in this book.
 If you are a counsellor or a human resource manager you will broaden your understanding of this workplace pathology and be more valuable to your clients after reading this book.
 This book is a good introduction to the little talked about phenomenon – as old as the institutions where it is so prevalent.
 This book, however, won’t change the psychopaths that you have to work with every day.

 Homesteads are healing.
 Digging in the garden, growing flowers, watching honey bees, and petting baby goats are all healing to the soul and should be an adjunct to everyone experiencing workplace mobbing.
 So after you read this book, plant some peas.